PauloDev-Coder/repositorio-com-readme/README.md

 git clone
 ```

-2- Acesse apasta do projeto
+2- Acesse a pasta do projeto
 ```
 cd repositorio-com-readme
 ```